-6 Comparison with earlier proposals
+6 Comparison with earlier EUBS proposals

 We provide a brief discussion and comparison of our proposed euro area unemployment risk reinsurance scheme based on mechanism design foundations, with the reinsurance scheme proposed in Dolls (2019).
-We take the Dolls scheme as a representative of the 'rules of thumb' EUBS schemes discussed in Section 2, based on exogenously defined trigger conditions and contribution and payout rates.
+We take the Dolls scheme as a representative of the existing EUBS proposals discussed in Section 2 based on exogenously defined trigger conditions and contribution and payout rates.